John A. Knauss Marine Policy Fellowship

 The program matches graduate students with host agencies in Washington, D.C., such as congressional offices, the National Marine Fisheries Service, or U.S. Fish and Wildlife Service.
 For one year, fellows work on a range of policy and management projects related to ocean, coastal, and Great Lakes resources.
 Fellows can be placed in the federal legislative or executive branches; learn more about what legislative fellows do.

-The fellowship will run from February 1, 2023 through February 29, 2024.
-Application deadline is February 18, 2022.
+The fellowship will run from February 1, 2026 through January 31, 2027.

 Eligible Applicants